OpenNBS/OpenNoteBlockStudio/nbs.md

     <tr class="newversion">
       <td style="text-align: left">Short</td>
       <td style="text-align: left"></td>
         <td style="text-align: left">The first 2 bytes are always zero.
-In the old nbs format, this used to be song lenght, which can never be zero.<br>
+In the old nbs format, this used to be song length, which can never be zero.<br>
         (So this is how you can check whether a .nbs file is using the new format)</td>
     </tr>
     <tr class="newversion">